 - While baking the zucchini, crack the egg in a bowl and beat thoroughly.

-- On a separate plate, combine Parmesan cheese, almond flour, and the remaining spices.
+- On a separate plate, combine Parmesan cheese, almond flour, and the remaining spices to make the keto fish batter.

 - Slice the fish into 1 inch by 1 inch pieces.
 Roll them on the flour mixture.
 Dip in the beaten egg and sprinkle more flour to cover the pieces again completely.